Salyes: Name

-The origin of the name remains obscure.
-The original form was most likely Salyes ≈ Salues (pronounced /Salwes/), later latinized as Salluvii (/Salluwii/).
+The older form was probably Salyes (Greek Salues; pronounced /Salwes/), latinised as Salluvii (/Salluwii/).
 It is the form used by Caesar under the variant Sallyas in the oldest surviving attestation of the name, while Pliny wrote Salluvii some decades later in the late 1st century BC.
-According to linguist Patrizia de Bernardo Stempel, Salues may be a Celtic rendering of an original *Sḷwes, meaning 'the own ones'.
-In the Celtic context, the name is cognate with the Celtiberian Salluienses and Turma salluitana.
-It has also been compared with the Italic personal names Salluvius, Sallubius, Salluius, and Sallyius.
+The Latin Salluvii has been explained as a latinisation of an earlier Salues (Greek Σάλυες) borrowed before the palatalisation of upsilon, that is before the 4th century BC.